Create a Windows Virtual Machine from an ISO

 openstack volume create --size 30 --bootable windows-os-target-volume --insecure

-This step creates a virtual machine using the previously created volumes.
-The VM will:
+This step creates a virtual machine with the previously created volumes.
+The VM is configured as follows:

-- Boot from the Windows installation ISO (device_type=cdrom): Allows the VM to load the Windows installer.
+- Booting from the Windows installation ISO (

-- Use the target volume as the Windows installation disk (device_type=disk): Serves as the destination for the Windows OS installation.
+): The VM is serving this disk as the destination for the Windows OS installation.

-The properties specified in the command ensure the VM boots correctly and remains compatible with the Windows installation requirements.
+The properties specified in the command ensure that the VM is booting correctly and remains compatible with Windows installation requirements.

 openstack server create --insecure --flavor m1.xlarge --network <NETWORK_NAME_OR_UUID> \